kentv0/academic-projects/README.md

 ======
 Introduction
 ------
 This repository contain the submodules of the Java projects I worked on throughout my career so far.
-Each submodule contain a project directed from its respective repository and a guide on how to set it up.
+Each submodule contains a project directed from its respective repository and a guide on how to set it up.

 Disclaimer
 ------